Search information pages

 All articles published in Mobile DNA are included in PubMed, the most widely used biomedical bibliographic database service, which is run by the US National Library of Medicine.
 Other bibliographic databases that index articles published in Mobile DNA include:

 The full text of all research articles is deposited in PubMed Central, the US National Library of Medicine's full-text repository of life science literature, and other digital archives including e-Depot (The Netherlands).

-Mobile DNA has an unofficial Impact Factor of 2.64.
-BioMed Central is working with Thomson Reuters (ISI) to ensure that citation analysis of articles published in Mobile DNA will be available.
+BioMed Central is working closely with Thomson Reuters (ISI) to ensure that citation analysis of articles published in Mobile DNA will be available.

 Publication and peer review process

 Research: reports of data from original research.

 Reviews: comprehensive, authoritative, descriptions of any subject within the journal’s scope.